Liminal being

-Liminal beings are those that cannot easily be placed into a single category of existence.
-Associated with the threshold state of liminality, from Latin līmen, "threshold", they represent and highlight the semi-autonomous boundaries of the social world.
+Liminal beings are entities that cannot easily be placed into a single category of existence.
+The concept was developed by the cultural anthropologist Victor Turner.
+It is associated with the threshold state of liminality, from Latin līmen, "threshold".

-Liminal beings are naturally ambiguous, challenging the cultural networks of social classification.

 Liminal entities

-The cultural anthropologist Victor Turner considered that liminal entities, such as those undergoing initiation rites, often appeared in the form of monsters, so as to represent the co-presence of opposites—high/low; good/bad—in the liminal experience.
+Turner considered that liminal entities, such as those undergoing initiation rites, often appeared in the form of monsters, so as to represent the co-presence of opposites—high/low; good/bad—in the liminal experience.

 Liminal personas are structurally and socially invisible, having left one set of classifications and not yet entered another.
 The social anthropologist Mary Douglas has highlighted the dangerous aspects of such liminal beings, but they are also potentially beneficent.
 Thus we often find presiding over a ritual's liminal stage a semi-human shaman figure, or a powerful mentor with animal aspects, such as a centaur.

 Legendary

 By extension, liminal beings of a mixed, hybrid nature appear regularly in myth, legend and fantasy.
 A legendary liminal being is a legendary creature that combines two distinct states of simultaneous existence within one physical body.
 This unique perspective may provide the liminal being with wisdom and the ability to instruct, making them suitable mentors, whilst also making them dangerous and uncanny.

-Many beings in fantasy and folklore exist in liminal states impossible in actual beings: